EUROPEAN DIPLOMA IN EMERGENCY RADIOLOGY (EDER)

 – all scientific and educational activities

-Approval of at least 25 CME credits (or equivalent national credits) within the last three years specifically in emergency radiology with various modalities.
+The candidate has to proof at least 25 CME credits (or equivalent national credits) within the last three years specifically in Emergency Radiology with various modalities.

 1. Written exam